OXRS-IO/OXRS-IO-WEBSITE/docs/docs/firmware/touch-panel-esp32.md

 - WT32S3-86V: 3.95-inch 480x480px touch panel comprising integrated backbox and suitable for UK size backboxes
 - WT32S3-86S: an improved version of the above 3.95-inch 480x480px

-Note that the 320x480px panels support a 2x3 tile configuration and the 480x480px variants support a 3x3 tile configuration.
+Note that the 320x480px panels support a deault 2x3 tile configuration and the 480x480px variants support a default 3x3 tile configuration.

 ### Prerequisites: